EB-5 Immigrant Investor Green Card

 With respect to Regional Center investment offerings made to foreign Investors and Entrepreneurs it is important to point out that such investments are subject to United States securities laws even if the investment opportunities are offered primarily outside of the United States to Investors and Entrepreneurs that are not currently U.S. residents.
 The U.S. Securities and Exchange Commission (SEC) has brought several legal actions against Regional Center operators in cases of investor fraud.
 If you are a foreign Investor or Entrepreneurs considering becoming a U.S. resident through investing in a Regional Center, please contact us to assist you with your Regional Center investment and avoid being a victim investment scams.

 The Investor Green Card process is complex and require extensive documentation.
-To navigate this process with ease, contact us to schedule an appointment with our qualified immigration lawyers.
+To navigate this process with ease, contact us to schedule an appointment with our qualified business immigration lawyers in Miami, Florida.
+We speak Romanian, Bulgarian, Russian and French.